The Center Conjecture for thick spherical buildings: The Center Conjecture

 Case 3: $d(x,x')=\arccos(-\quart)$.
-Let $y$ be the 8-vertex adjacent to $x$ contained in the simplicial convex hull of $xx'$. $\ora{xy}$ cannot have antipodes in $\Si_x K$.
+Let $y$ be the 8-vertex adjacent to $x$ contained in the simplicial convex hull of $xx'$ (see table of distances between two 2-vertices in Section~\ref{sec:E8coxeter}).
+The direction $\ora{xy}$ cannot have antipodes in $\Si_x K$.
 Otherwise there is an 8-vertex $z\in K$, such that $zxy$ is a segment of type 828 and as in Lemma~\ref{lem:6sph2pt} (Case 3), we see that $d(x',z)=\3piquart$.
-It follows from Lemma~\ref{lem:Dn_wall}, that $\ora{xy}$ is interior in $\Si_x K$ (i.e. its link contains an apartment).
-Then the 7-vertex $m(x,x')$ must be interior (its link $\Si_{m(x,x')} K$ contains an apartment).
+It follows then from Lemma~\ref{lem:Dn_wall}, that $K$ is top-dimensional and $\ora{xy}$ is interior in $\Si_x K$ (i.e.\ its link contains an apartment).
+This implies that the direction $\ora{xx'}$ is also interior in $\Si_x K$ by Lemma~\ref{lem:propagationI}.
+Then the 7-vertex $m(x,x')$ must be interior in $K$ (its link $\Si_{m(x,x')} K$ contains an apartment) by Lemma~\ref{lem:sphinlink}.
 A contradiction to Lemma~\ref{lem:6sph7pt}.